tenick/sdlRaytracer/README.md

 first c++ project

-raytracer made only using sdl and pure software/CPU rendering no GPU sdl only used for creating window and drawing individual pixels
+raytracer made only using sdl and pure software/CPU rendering no GPU

+sdl only used for creating window and drawing individual pixels on that window

 raytracer features:
 - specular, diffuse reflections